 A major migration of students from rural Arizona to more populated areas of the state, coupled with a new funding policy passed in 2015, has led to the loss of millions of dollars in funding this year to districts that once served those students.

-The immediate loss is intensifying the education challenges that a new report shows hit already in rural school districts harder than in their city cousins.
+The immediate loss is intensifying the education challenges that a new report shows already hit harder in rural school districts than their city cousins.

 Infographic by Lisa Irish/AZEdNews

 Click here for a larger version